JuanitoFatas/Guides/guides/edge/configuring.md

 If you get the above error, you might want to increase the size of connection pool by incrementing the `pool` option in `database.yml`

 NOTE.
-If you have enabled `Rails.threadsafe!` mode then there could be a chance that several threads may be accessing multiple connections simultaneously.
+As Rails is multi-threaded by default, there could be a chance that several threads may be accessing multiple connections simultaneously.
 So depending on your current request load, you could very well have multiple threads contending for a limited amount of connections.